sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Open the Source Control view, and then **Pull** the changes from the remote repository.

 1. Verify that the book-availability feature is available in the **main** branch.

+## Summary

+In this exercise, you learned how to use GitHub Copilot to develop a new code feature for a C# application.
+You developed the feature in a new branch using GitHub Copilot's inline chat and Chat view, tested you code, and then merged your changes into the main branch of the repository.
+You also used GitHub Copilot to generate a commit message and a pull request summary.

+## Clean up

+Now that you've finished the exercise, take a minute to ensure that you haven't made changes to your GitHub account or GitHub Copilot subscription that you don't want to keep.
+If you made any changes, revert them now.